 Compensation and Benefits During Family Medical Leave

 You are required to use any paid leave for Family Leave, which includes sick and vacation.
 The leave will be paid by utilizing any paid time in this order: 1) sick, 2) vacation, 3) floating holidays.
-Short term disability will be used if the leave is over 30 days and proper medical certification from a physician has been submitted to Human Resources.
+In the case of "parental Leave" or "care for a family member", you are required to use any accrued vacation time first, then you must use sick time.
+If you have used all your vacation and sick time, you must also use your floating holidays.
+Use of vacation time does not extend the maximum leave allowance of 12 weeks in a 12-month period.
+Short term disability will be used if the leave for the employee's serious health condition is over 30 days and proper medical certification from a physician has been submitted to Human Resources.
 If none of the above options are available the leave is unpaid.

 Your medical insurance will be paid by the University during the leave.
 If you pay for dependent care and a portion of your leave is unpaid you must make arrangements with the Human Resource Office for payment.
 Vacation and sick leave will continue to accrue as long as the employee is in paid status for at least 80 hours per month.
 Holiday pay will be paid as long as the employee is in paid status for at least 80 hours per month.